mclaughlinliam3/NetTracer3D/source/process_menu.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 1. 3D skeletonization is achieved via the sklearn.morphology.skeletonize() algorithm: https://scikit-image.org/docs/stable/auto_examples/edges/plot_skeleton.html
 2. If param 2 is enabled, NetTracer3D will run its 'Process -> Image -> Fill Holes' method, which will for the most part succesfully fill loop artifacts, returning them into 3D blobs.
 It will then just run the skeletonization again, which is often able to accurately skeletonize the blobs.
 3. If param 1 is enabled, NetTracer3D will iterate along the skeleton and identify endpoints as those regions that only have one neighbor.
 It will 'crawl' up from those endpoints along the skeleton a number of times equal to the inputed value (or until it hits a junction), and remove all associated positive voxels.
+If a branch is too long though (and it never reaches its parent branch), it will not get trimmed at all.
+Because this will leave holes in the skeleton if a branch gets back to its parent branch, the method actually dilates the result once, then skeletonizes that an additional time, which will fill those holes.

 'Process -> Image -> Binary Watershed'
 -------------------------------------